cpvrlab/SLProject_doc/onPaint.md

                  * If the drawbit for viewing the AABBs is set SLAABBox::drawWS draws it.
                  * If the drawbit for viewing the axis is set SLAABBox::drawAxisWS draws it.
                * SLSceneView::draw3DGLLines: for every node in the _blendNodes vector the same as above.
-               * Blending is turned on and the depthtest off.
+               * Blending is turned on and the depth test off.
                * The nodes of the _blendNotes get sorted by depth for correct transparency blending.
                * SLSceneView::draw3DGLNodes is called for every node in the _blendNodes vector (same as above).
-               * Blending is turned off and the depthtest on again.
+               * Blending is turned off and the depth test on again.
             * SLSceneView::draw3DGLAll:
                * ... (the same but for the right eye of stereo projections)
          * SLSceneView::draw2DGL is called for all 2D drawing